 Now you have several decisions to make.
 You can jam in some spices — I suggest a cinnamon stick, some peppercorns, a couple cloves and a bay leaf.
 And you can choose to cover the lemons with vinegar or lemon juice, or not.
 Some people just keep mushing the lemons down until their own juice covers them.
 The early British and Americans covered the lemons with vinegar.
 I cover them with lemon juice.

 Seal the jars in a hot water bath (water at a simmer) for 10 minutes.
 This is not totally necessary, but I do it to be safe.

 Wait at least 3 weeks before eating.
-I’ve kept these lemons for a year and they were fine.
+I’ve kept these lemons for two years in the fridge and they were fine.
 They will darken over time.

 This is a fancy method I’ve adapted from Linda Ziedrich’s The Joy of Pickling.
 It’s also sweet-sour from sugar, and spicy from cumin and chile peppers.

 First slice the lemons into eighths — again without cutting all the way through, like the Moroccan method.